shkyler/gmit-pands-project/README.md

 ![histpetlen](/img/histpetlen.png)

-As can be see from above there is definitely some distinction of the petal lenths between the 3 species.
+As can be see from above there is definitely some distinction of the petal lengths between the 3 species.
 The setosa petals are shorter and do not overlap with the other two species of iris.
 There is a small amount of overlap between the versicolor and virginica species - however the petal lenth is definitely a useful charactersitic in the classification of the flower types.

 **_Petal Width Mixed Species Histogram_**